acegoal07/FlipperZero_NFC_Playlist/README.md

 - Add NFC Item (Adds the selected nfc item to the currently selected playlist)
 - Remove NFC Item (Opens a menu allowing you to select a line to remove from the playlist)
 - View playlist content (Allows you to view the contents of the playlist)
+## Feature ideas:
+- A function to allow you to add multiple nfc items to a playlist at once

-Any feedback is welcome and would be very much appreciated
+- A view playlist function which only shows the name of the playlist items excluding the file path Any feedback is welcome and would be very much appreciated